Run any PowerShell Script as a Windows Service with AlwaysUp

 5. Click over to the Logon tab and enter the user name and password of the account that can run the script normally.
 This is particularly important if your script accesses resources that are not available to every account.

-PowerShell Windows Service: LogOn Tab
+PowerShell Windows Service: Logon Tab

 6. By default AlwaysUp will restart your PowerShell script immediately after it exits.
 If you want to run it periodically, go to the Restart tab and specify when AlwaysUp should kick off the script.
-We have setup our script to run every hour, on the hour.

 PowerShell Windows Service: Restart Tab